vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       automatically loaded.

       *threads*
          Number of desired worker threads.
-If 0, a suitable value is automatically chosen, based on the number of logical CPUs.
+If 0 or lower, a suitable value is automatically chosen, based on the number of logical CPUs.

 ----------